top of page

 Geopolitical dependencies

-Many CRM are characterised by high levels of geographic concentration at one or more stages of the value chain, creating exposure to political risk, trade disruption, and strategic leverage.
+Critical raw material (CRM) or critical mineral supply chains are characterised by high levels of geographic concentration at one or more stages of the value chain, creating exposure to political risk, trade disruption, and strategic leverage.
 These dependencies do not arise solely from where resources are located.
 They reflect historical investment patterns, industrial policy choices, technological specialisation, and the cumulative effects of regulation and market dynamics over decades.

 As a result, geopolitical risk in CRM is often structural rather than episodic.
 It cannot be managed solely through conventional risk mitigation strategies such as diversification of suppliers or hedging instruments.
 It requires coordinated policy intervention, sustained investment in alternative supply chains, and strategic partnerships that align economic interests with security objectives.
-This section examines how geopolitical dependencies have emerged, how they shape strategic competition between major economies, and how the European Union (EU) and the United States (US) are responding through policy frameworks designed to reduce vulnerability and secure access to CRM.
+This section examines how geopolitical dependencies have emerged, how they shape strategic competition between major economies, and how the European Union and the United States are responding through policy frameworks designed to reduce vulnerability and secure access to CRM.

 The origins of concentration: industrial policy and comparative advantage